TheIoTLearningInitiative/CodeLabs/Coba/Documentation/LinuxKernelSourceCode/GitSourceCodeManagement.md

 1. Create a GitHub account
 2. Login in
-3. Click the big '+' sign on the top right
+3. Click '+' sign on the top right
-4. Choose 'New repository'
+4. Select 'New repository'
 5. Enter the name "hello".
 Keep default settings.
 6. Click the "Create repository" button.